drinkcoffee/drinkcoffee.github.io/experience.md

 # VE3 (February 2023): Consultant
 At VE3 I researched the design of multi-dimensional automatic market makers.

-# ConsenSys (July 2017 to January 2023): Technical Directory & Applied Cryptographer
+# ConsenSys (July 2017 to January 2023): Technical Director & Applied Cryptographer

 [ConsenSys](https://consensys.net/) is a software development and research company driving the Ethereum ecosystem forwards.
 I have worked in three main areas at ConsenSys: